DM-University-Projects/Assessment-2-Practical-Project/README.md

   Had many Issues implicating a open and close Nav bar.
 Used youtube videos for help but still was a big difficult.
   After search the internet I found one that somewhat worked.
 02/12/2017 - 4:46pm

+# Giving Thanks to Dave and Fania
+  15/12/2017 - Finally finished all other assignments, some students had multiple subjects to complete depending on what they choose.
+So I'm glad that this extension was given because it is really going to helped with producing a website that I'm okay with.
+Thank You!